SaadiqWebster/SudokuPuzzleAndSolver/README.md

 Begins in Setup Mode.
 In Setup Mode, you must click a cell to enter a value.
 These values will be the base board and cannot be changed while solving.
-Please only use numbers.
 When the board is complete there are two options for solving: Play and Auto-Solve.

 Switch to Play Mode by pressing the Play button.